Krishna (Kannada actor): Personal life

 Sunil Kumar changed his name to Krishna, after the success of his first Kannada serial, Krishna Rukmini (2011).

-Krishna met actress Milana Nagaraj on the sets of the 2013 film Nam Duniya Nam Style.
+Krishna met actress Milana Nagaraj on the sets of the film Nam Duniya Nam Style.
 They eventually started dating in 2015.
-Krishna married Milana Nagaraj on 14 February 2021, in a private traditional ceremony on the outskirts of Bengaluru.
+Krishna married Milana on 14 February 2021, in a private traditional ceremony on the outskirts of Bengaluru.
+On 5 September 2024, Milana gave birth to their daughter Pari.